Savory Pepper Jack Cookies

 These pepper jack cookies are a follow up to the savory cheddar cheese cookies I posted a couple of years ago.
 Both are delicious and I can’t tell you which one I like better.
 If you’re torn between the two, go with the type of cheese you like better (cheddar or pepper jack).
 Or try a completely different flavor of cheese with similar texture.

 In any case, I urge you to give these unique little snacks a try.
-They will be a hit at your next get-together (“What did you say these were?“)
+They will be a hit at your next get-together.
+Be prepared for many recipe requests.

 And they couldn’t be easier to make.
 Easier than cookies, in fact.
 (No egg cracking required!)